 ChemCollect called for collection and safe disposal of certain banned pesticides, fungicides, and other veterinary chemicals.

 Approximately 235 tonnes were collected in Victoria and 1676 tonnes were collected nationwide.
-Most of the collected chemicals were treated, disposed of or destroyed safely at the time, however EPA was required to manage a stockpile of 80 tonnes that were unable to be treated due to the mix of pesticides.
+Most of the collected chemicals were treated, disposed of or destroyed safely at the time, however EPA was required to manage a stockpile of 80 tonnes that were unable to be treated at the time due to the mix of pesticides.

-Until recently, there has not been a viable and safe solution for the treatment and destruction of the chemicals.
 The waste has been stored securely in Melbourne until technology at waste management facilities evolved to allow for safe treatment and disposal of the chemicals.